aljithkj02/NOTES/MongoDB.md

 These internal components play a crucial role in MongoDB's performance, reliability, and scalability.
 The choice of storage engine impacts data storage and retrieval efficiency, while the flexible data model and memory management techniques contribute to MongoDB's agility and speed.

+### When a query is executed in MongoDB, the flow generally follows these steps:

+- The query is received by the MongoDB server.
+- The server checks the in-memory cache (working set) to determine if the requested data is available.
+If found in memory, the server retrieves the data from there, providing faster access.
+- If the data is not in memory, the server accesses the storage engine to retrieve the data from disk.
+This involves reading the required data blocks from the disk into memory.
+- The server processes the query and performs the necessary operations (e.g., filtering, aggregating) using the data in memory.
+- The query result is sent back to the client.

 ## 14. MongoDB Databases
 - A collection in MongoDB is a group of documents.
 - A database is group of collections that exists.